Bandy

-The sport is considered a form of hockey and has a common background with association football (soccer), ice hockey, shinty and field hockey.
+The sport has a common background with association football, ice hockey, shinty, and field hockey.
 Bandy's origins are debatable, but its first rules were organized and published in England in 1882.

-Internationally, bandy's strongest nations in both men's and women's competitions at present are Sweden and Russia with both countries having established professional men's bandy leagues.
+Internationally, bandy's strongest nations in both men's and women's competitions have long been Sweden and Russia; both countries have established professional men's bandy leagues.
 In Russia, it is estimated that more than one million people play bandy.
-The sport also has organised league play and dedicated fans in other countries, most notably Finland, Norway, and Kazakhstan.
-The premier international bandy competition for men is the Bandy World Championship and the premier international bandy competition for women is the Women's Bandy World Championship.
+The sport also has organized league play and fans in other countries, including Finland, Norway, and Kazakhstan.
+The premier international bandy competition for men is the Bandy World Championship and for women it is the Women's Bandy World Championship.

-The international governing body for bandy is the Federation of International Bandy (FIB).
+Organized bandy started in the late 19th century; however, until 1955, there was no established international governing body for the sport.
+The international governing body for bandy today is the Federation of International Bandy (FIB) which formed in February 1955.
 In 2001, bandy was recognized as a sport by the International Olympic Committee (IOC).
 Both traditional eleven-a-side bandy and rink bandy (which is played on a smaller rink) are recognized by the IOC.
-Based on the number of participating athletes, the FIB has claimed bandy is the world's second-most participated winter sport after ice hockey but is not recorded how many of these participants are male and how many are female.
+Based on the number of participating athletes, the FIB has claimed bandy is the world's second-most participated winter sport after ice hockey.